bulk-dqm/bulk-data-export-client/README.md

 -m, --measure-bundle <measure-bundle>
 ```
 The `-d` and `-b` flags may also be provided to specify storage directories.
 If not provided, the end-to-end workflow will use the default directory paths.

+## Dependent Open-Source Libraries

+### FHIR Quality Measure (FQM) Execution
+`fqm-execution` is a library for calculating eCQMs witten in CQL using the HL7® FHIR® standard.
+The library is used to generate a FHIR summary [Measure Report](https://www.hl7.org/fhir/measurereport.html) on the patients referenced in the FHIR group used for export.

+`fqm-execution` is available on [npm](https://www.npmjs.com/package/fqm-execution) and [GitHub](https://github.com/projecttacoma/fqm-execution).

+### SMART on FHIR Bulk Data Client
+SMART on FHIR is an open-source standards-based API.
+Their bulk-data client is used as a backbone for this client.
+Imported logic includes kick-off execution, download logic, and CLI reporting.

+`bulk-data-client` is available on [GitHub](https://github.com/smart-on-fhir/bulk-data-client).

 ## License